 - Dublin City Council will concentrate enforcement resources to specific areas where incidences of illegal dumping are particularly prevalent. - CRM mapping will be used to identify and target specific locations or areas for enformment and complaince campaigns and initiatives. - Dublin City Council will continue to run media campaigns, with a view discouraging this type of behaviour and prompting citizens to report incidences of illegal dumping to the council through a dedicated hotline.
-Included in the media campaign will be a reminder that all households must have a waste collection provider in place to collect their waste.

-- Dublin City Council will continue to capture data relating to the weight of illegally dumped material in the city for reporting purposes and to provide more detailed information on dumping 'blackspots'. - Dublin City Council will continue the use of CCTV and other surveillance methods in illegal dumping blackspots to act as a deterrent.
+Included in the media campaign will be a reminder that all households must have a waste collection provider in place to collect their waste. - Dublin City Council will continue to capture data relating to the weight of illegally dumped material in the city for reporting purposes and to provide more detailed information on dumping blackspots. - Dublin City Council will continue the use of CCTV and other surveillance methods in illegal dumping blackspots to act as a deterrent.

-Management of Domestic Waste
+Management of Domestic and Commercial Waste

 - Dublin City Council will trial the implementation of a strategy to address ongoing waste management issues that are prevalent in certain multi-occupancy buildings.
-A multi - agency approach will be pursued to address these issues. - Dublin City Council will continue to examine the issue of waste management generally and trial interventions to promote better outcomes and reductions in waste dumping and litter through the Dublin City Beta city challenge initiative. - Dublin City Council will implement a large scale compliance campaign concentrating on the enforcement of the bye law requirement to use authorised waste collectors.
+A multi - agency approach will be pursued to address these issues. - Dublin City Council will continue to examine the issue of waste management generally and trial interventions to promote better outcomes and reductions in waste dumping and litter through the Dublin City Beta city challenge initiative. - Dublin City Council will implement a large-scale compliance campaign concentrating on the enforcement of the bye law requirement to use authorised waste collectors. - Dublin City Council will seek to trial and implement alternative solutions to waste presentation in plastic refuse bags - Dublin City Council will consider whether it is possible to create and maintain up to date records based on information such as eircodes on the domestic and commercial waste collections and civic amenity site use for the purposes of ensuring compliance with requirement to use authorised waste collectors.